therealcyberlord/Vea/README.md

 To install and run Vea, ensure you have the following:

-- Python 3.8 or higher
-- Node.js 16 or higher
 - Tavily API key
 - OpenWeather API key
 - Ollama installed and running